Reid Detmers: Pitching style

 Detmers relies primarily on the four-seam fastball, using it nearly half the time in his first two major league seasons.
-He also relies on the slider, curveball, and changeup as secondary pitches.
+He also uses a slider, curveball, and changeup as secondary pitches.

-As a prospect, MLB Pipeline scouts graded Detmers's fastball at 55, slider at 50, curveball at 60, changeup at 50, control at 55, and overall profile at 55 on the site's scale ranging from 20 to 80.
-Detmers struggled with the slider while at Louisville but credited Angels coaching with helping him adjust the pitch when he entered the organization.
+As a prospect, MLB Pipeline scouts graded Detmers's fastball at 55, slider at 50, curveball at 60, changeup at 50, control at 55, and overall profile at 55 on the site's 20–80 scale.
+Detmers struggled with his slider while at Louisville, but credited Angels coaching with helping him adjust the pitch when he entered the organization.
 Following a mechanics adjustment during a minor league stint in July 2022, Detmers saw improved results with his slider and began using it as his strikeout pitch.

 Personal life

-Detmers' father, Kris Detmers, played minor league baseball in the St. Louis Cardinals organization.
+Detmers's father, Kris Detmers, pitched for seven years in the in the St. Louis Cardinals' organization, topping out at Triple-A. He retired from playing baseball at age 26.